ChristofferNissen/helmper/README.md

 Helmper connects via gRPC to Trivy and Buildkit so you can run `helmper` without root privileges whereever you want.

 `helmper` demonstrates exceptional proficiency in operating within controlled environments that might require Change Management and/or air-gapped networks.
-This expertise is particularly beneficial in industries subject to stringent regulations, such as Medical and Banking.
-This is due to `helmper` ensures binary reproducibility of Helm Charts by storing all necessary artifacts in your registries.
+This expertise is particularly beneficial in industries subject to stringent regulations, such as Medical and Banking. `helmper` aims to ensure binary reproducibility of Helm Charts by storing all necessary artifacts in your registries.

 `helmper` provides an interface to reduce the maintenance burden associated with managing a large collection of Helm Charts by: